 Submission procedure

-Articles should be submitted to [email protected].
-Along with the text of your article, please submit: a caption list for illustrations (see caption format below); a short author bio-line; and five key words or tags to help make your article discoverable in online searches.
+Articles should be submitted to editor@journal18.org.
+Along with your article text, please submit: a caption list for illustrations (see caption format below); and a short author bio-line that follows either of these examples:

 SUBMISSION PROCESS FOR NOTES & QUERIES